junkcodes/flarie-todo/README.md

 ## Prepare GitHub Workflows Action file (Dockerization & Deployment)
-Once all the necessary prerequisites and dependencies were in place, I created a CI/CD Workflow Action file called [.github/workflows/cicd.yml](https://github.com/junkcodes/flarie-todo/blob/main/.github/workflows/cicd.yml).
+Once all the necessary prerequisites and dependencies were in place, we created a CI/CD Workflow Action file called [.github/workflows/cicd.yml](https://github.com/junkcodes/flarie-todo/blob/main/.github/workflows/cicd.yml).
 This file automates the Dockerization and Deployment process to the local kubernetes, triggered by every push or merge request.

 The action file contains two jobs, both of which have been implemented in two ways for better technical demonstration, as described below:
 * build-image-(bangla-style/geeky-style)